adrianfish/sakai/webcomponents/docs/tutorial.md

 1. Add a new sakai-todo-list component  to Sakai
 2. Deploy a basic Sakai tool to host our new component
-3. Work on our component directly in the deployed Tomcat webapp, refreshing the browser to see our changes
+3. Work on our component and bundle it using esbuild
 4. Internationalise the component using Sakai's i18n rest api
 5. Add a rest endpoint to Sakai's web api and fetch our todos from it

 You'll need a Sakai tomcat environment set up and ready to go.
 You'll need an editor - vim, emacs, VS code, IntelliJ IDEA, Eclipse - any will do as we're just editing javascript.
+You'll also need to know how to use git.

 Conventions used in this tutorial: